Inventory Management System

 Inventory management, or stock control, is the process by which a company keeps track of its stuff.
-For a small business, keeping track of items with Excel or Quickbooks or even pencil and paper may be sufficient, but as the business grows so does the complexity of the task.
+For a small business, the inventory management system consists on keeping track of items with Excel or Quickbooks or even pencil and paper may be sufficient, but as the business grows so does the complexity of the task.
 Eventually a company adopts an inventory management system to bring organization and consistency to its records.

 Small to medium sized companies are often best served by integrated inventory management systems like Finale Inventory, which include the order management system, warehouse management system, and stock control system all in one.
 Small businesses often use Quickbooks or other accounting software in combination with an integrated inventory management system.

 Businesses have different needs.
 Some only use the order management system for purchases; others only for sales.
 Manufacturers sometimes only use the warehouse management system features.
-You may not need all the features that a system provides, but the features to consider are:
+You may not need all the features that a system provides, but the features to consider for an inventory management system are:

 Warehouse management system.
 Shipments, split shipments, shipping documents, bills of lading, picking, packing, transferring, receiving, building, kitting, bills of materials, warehouse sublocations, multiple warehouses, bins, etc…